 Can I keep my life insurance?
 What would the cost be?
 Would the coverage change?

-Yes, you have the option to convert your current policy with Prudential.
+Yes, you have the option to convert your current policy with Standard Life.
 The cost would be comparable to what you would obtain on your own.
-And the coverage would be at the amount/level you negotiate with Prudential.
+And the coverage would be at the amount/level you negotiate with Standard Life.
 Please note that this action will be solely up to you; the city does not involve itself in the life insurance once employment ends.

 What are the basic age and service rules for retirement?

 You can vest your benefits at any time after completing five years of pension service.
 If you leave city employment after you have vested, but before you are eligible to retire, you can apply for a deferred retirement and start receiving your pension at age 65.